When Beryl met Eryl. Tribute to former Heswall charity shop volunteer, Beryl, who brought us her tale as old as time.

 Sadly, Eryl died with a brain tumour some years ago.

-Nowadays she’s a great-grandmother to Lorraine’s grandchildren who are all settled in Somerset.
-She keeps in touch with treasured photos sent on the mobile phone that her son, Roger, bought her.
+She was a great-grandmother to Lorraine’s grandchildren who live in Somerset.
+She loved the treasured photos sent on the mobile phone that her son, Roger, bought her.

-Beryl’s hobbies and volunteering at our Heswall charity shop have expanded her friendship group and she tells us it’s what helps to keep her fit and well,
+Other hobbies, while also volunteering at our Heswall charity shop, expanded Beryl’s friendship group and she told us that it had helped to keep her fit and well,

-“On Monday’s I go to a class called ‘Create’ for painting and crafting.
-For Christmas we’ve created a joyous hanging decoration.
-We glue two CDs together and decorate them with festive stickers.
-Then, by threading a colourful ribbon through the middle you have a dazzling feature piece.
-(Here’s one she made earlier on the right).
+She attended a class called ‘Create’ for painting and crafting.
+For Christmas they created joyous hanging decoration using CDs stuck together and decorating them with festive stickers.
+By threading a colourful ribbon through the middle they created a dazzling feature piece.
+(One of Beryl’s is pictured here on the right).

-Crafting keeps me out of mischief.
-I love making things and, after class, we sometimes go out for a meal to the Harry Beswick pub in Heswall for lunch.
-It’s a really nice little gang of people.
+Beryl said, crafting kept her “out of mischief” and funnily enough always said that with a mischievous smile.
+She loved making things and, after class, going out for a meal to the Harry Beswick pub in Heswall for lunch.